social impact assessment

 Implementation tools discussed here seek to capture pertinent data from both primary and secondary sources focusing on village and household level information.
 Key discussions for study implementation include:

-This repository also examines how to craft socio-ecomomic baseline survey data collection forms that account for target international and national development indicators, and national and local census and survey data—and how to ensure that these are adapted to specific project contexts.
+This repository also examines how to craft socio-economic baseline survey data collection forms that account for target international and national development indicators, and national and local census and survey data—and how to ensure that these are adapted to specific project contexts.

 Examples social survey forms are available on the following topics: